Board of Directors

 Sallie Allen is Vice President for Facility Operations and Customer Care for Centerstone Tennessee.
 In her role, she provides leadership for the people who experience Centerstone first: our Customer Call Center and our front office professionals.
 Sallie also manages the construction, expansion, maintenance and effective management for each of Centerstone’s facilities throughout Tennessee.

-Gino has more than 30 years of experience working with children, adolescents and their families, both in psychiatric hospitals, residential treatment and foster care.
-Gino is currently the Director of Residential and Academy Services.
-After completing his Masters at Indiana University, Gino did post-graduate work at Harvard University, working with Eric Erickson as a research associate at the Eric Erikson Institute for Psychotherapy.
+Gino DeSalvatore has more than 30 years of experience working with children, adolescents and their families, both in psychiatric hospitals, residential treatment and foster care.
+He is currently the Director of Residential and Academy Services.
+After completing his Masters at Indiana University, he did post-graduate work at Harvard University, working with Eric Erickson as a research associate at the Eric Erikson Institute for Psychotherapy.

 He has served on a number of committees for the Department of Children’s Services to improve the behavioral and mental health delivery system to Tennessee’s Children and Youth.
 His operation was one of the first providers to help DCS implement performance based contracting in Tennessee and in the first three years of this model has not only achieved but exceeded the expectations set forth by DCS.